taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 * a reducer can care about different action types
 * a reducer can be split up into multiple reducers yet be combined as one root reducer for the store initialization

 These steps are used to scale the reducers horizontally (even though combined reducers add at least one vertical level).
 A reducer operates on the global state or on a substate when using combined reducers.
-However, you can use nested reducers to introduce vertically clearer levels of substate.
+However, you can use nested reducers to introduce vertically levels of substate too.

 Take for example the `todoReducer` that operates on a list of todos.
-From a technical perspective, a list of todos has todo entities.
+From a technical perspective, a list of todos has single todo entities.
 So why not introduce a nested reducer that deals with the todo substate as entities?

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~